Ae3232/headless-cms/content/for-talents/_index.md

 ---
-title: IT Teams and Projects to Your Liking – CoTeams for IT talents
+title: Build Teams and Find Projects to Your Liking – CoTeams for IT talents
 type: page
 layout: for-talents
 topSectionImg: "/images/for-talents.svg"